 Before circumcision, Dr. McAuliff will explain the risks and benefits of the procedure.
 Whether you’re planning to have your son circumcised or you’re pursuing circumcision for yourself, you will want to make a fully informed decision.

 Circumcising for Phimosis Treatment

 Teenage and pre-adolescent circumcision is sometimes prescribed as treatment for phimosis and certain other conditions that may become problematic as the boy matures.

-In these cases the age of the boy is not material, as the need to resolve a medical issue is what drives the circumcision decision.
+In these cases, the need to resolve a medical issue is what drives the circumcision decision.
 Dr. McAuliff offers a virtually painless procedure when circumcision is required for phimosis treatment.

 Whatever your reasons for contacting our clinic, our professional medical team is ready to assist you in achieving your personal objectives and resolving medical issues through circumcision safely and comfortably.

 Circumcision for Children – Getting Circumcised Before Adolescence

 Circumcision is usually done in the first few weeks after the birth of your child.
 The procedure is also routinely done for older boys age nine and up at Gentle Procedures Clinic.
 No medical referral is required.
 Your primary care doctor may refer you to our clinic for the circumcision, but your doctor does not need to make a referral for you.
 You can call us directly at 469-931-0684.

 If you have questions regarding the appropriateness of circumcision for your son or any questions regarding specific details of the process at our clinic, you may choose to first schedule a consultation for your son before you make the circumcision appointment.
 To arrange a consultation with our doctors please call us at 469-931-0684.